HanClinto/MENTAT/README.md

 Second, for the game to refine an LLM's capabilities, it must have a way to win and lose.
 The players of the game don't necessarily need to be adversarial in nature, but failure is a useful teacher, and should be employed.

-Third, for the process to be automated, then the system must be able to objectively judge the quality of answers.
+Third, for the process to be automated, then the system must be able to **objectively judge the quality of answers**.
 For instance, it is outside of the scope of this paper to build a discriminator model that can judge between the quality of one poem vs. another -- in such a situation, there are too many variables to consider, and the results are far too subjective.
 Therefore, for this project, the authors of this paper recommend that we choose games or challenges that have algorithmically measurable conditions of success and failure that we can generate clear and understandable loss functions around.

-Fourth, there should not be obvious strategies that "break" the game.
+Fourth, **there should not be obvious strategies that "break" the game**.
 It shouldn't be as simple as "the only winning move is not to play", or to only ever choose a single action that -- for whatever reason -- consistently provides the highest rate of return.
 From a game-theory perspective, there should be a [virtuous circle](https://www.merriam-webster.com/dictionary/virtuous%20circle) of reward for the models to play the game, and should not ever reward the model for disengaging or forging an alternate path that does not go through semantic pathways.

-Finally, beware of vectors that allow the players to "cheat".
+Finally, **beware of vectors that allow the players to "cheat"**.
 For instance, if the game rules do not penalize a player for creating a new "alphabet" and simply spelling out the word that they want the guesser to guess, then this may violate rule #4.
 If we teach two AIs to talk only to each other, then it's [good for sci-fi](https://vimeo.com/394729987), but less good for us.
 As such, try to keep this in mind, and eliminate avenues for LLMs to embed secret information in a steganographic manner.
 Purely cooperative setups are most vulnerable to this, and so arranging games where an adversarial model can "catch on" and punish the other players for doing this may be a good defense.
 Data augmentation (such as shuffling, dropout, and -- in the case of images -- warping and noising) can help mitigate this as well.

 In summary, a good game should: